Macumbafeh/Talented_Onyxia/Porting-Progess.md

+### 18 October 2023
+More era/phase shifting code implemented.
+Due to the lack of a TBC-era PTR, I will be unable to get the data for TBC Pet Templates until we get one, or Onyxia progresses to TBC.
+I also added the ClassicDB (ClassicDB.ch) import/exports of talents for Vanilla phases, made it so WoWHead's imports/exports will update for each Era, and the ones Kader implemented should work for Wrath era.

+I need to do one major change with how the addon saves templates to make it so you don't lose templates when switching between Wrath-era realms and Onyxia (ie if you want to play on Icecrown AND Onyxia without losing templates on either).
+Also, I noticed there are errors and problems loading the addon on Icecrown (which will also impact Onyxia when it moves onto Wrath era) that need fixed.

+After all that, I want to make sure templates sent to players useing Kader's edition during Wrath-era work with this version/port of the addon.
+It SHOULD work without needing to do anything if everything above is working correctly, but it will still need to be tested.

+The end is in sight...just in time for the announcement of Onyxia officially launching a month from today.

 ### 14 October 2023
 Forgot to add my "dev notes".
 I realized that the template<-->string functions weren't working for Pets.
 Wasn't throwing any errors or crashing the addon, but because Onyxia's pet talents go above 5 ranks, it wasn't loading them from string correctly.
 Got that fixed by taking a note from how WoWHead is now doing talent trees, but using base-hex isntead of decimals for when TBC pet talents (are expected) to go past 10, just to keep each talent's rank-code to a single character in the string.